scottlynn73/JamMan_Loop_Copier/README.md

 Set the `loop_folder` variable to the folder you just created e.g `/Users/myusername/Music/drum_loops`

+Set the `start_at` variable to any number between 0 and 99- this allows you to add new loops to an existing JamMan SD card without over writing the ones that are already there.
+E.g. if you ran this script and already have 50 loops (in folders Phrase 0 to Phrase 49), set the `start_at=50`.

 Run the script with `python jamman_processor.py` in your terminal

 # Results